 Posted by wlwswp on January 30, 2017

-On Jan 28, 2017, Keith, our anti-poaching pilotĀ went on a morning aerial patrol flight, after a tip off there was potentially a charcoal camp on northern Taita ranch.Ā At about 7:30am we spotted a lone bull in the thickets below us, it had a very large cyst on its right side, just above its back leg. Ā
+On Jan 28, 2017, Keith, our anti-poaching pilotĀ went on a morning aerial patrol flight, after a tip off there was potentially a charcoal camp on northern Taita ranch, Kenya.Ā At about 7:30am we spotted a lone bull in the thickets below us, it had a very large cyst on its right side, just above its back leg. Ā

 Keith thenĀ messaged the David Sheldrick Wildlife Trust, who brought KWS vet Dr. Poghon by road from Voi.